zapling/atreus62/README.md

 ![Image of keyboard](keyboard.jpg)

 # qmk-atreus62
-Firmware for my Atreus62 keyboard.
+This is my custom firmware for my Atreus62 keyboard.

-If you're interested in getting yourself an Atreus62 keyboards it can be purchased from [Profet Keyboards](https://shop.profetkeyboards.com/product/atreus62-keyboard).
+If you're interested in getting yourself an Atreus62 keyboards, it can be purchased from [Profet Keyboards](https://shop.profetkeyboards.com/product/atreus62-keyboard).
+It can be purchased pre-assembled or with parts so you can assamble it your own.

 ## About